chaos-polymtl/lethe/doc/source/examples/multiphysics/sloshing-in-rectangular-tank/sloshing-in-rectangular-tank.rst

   end

 The ``physical properties`` are mainly used to establish the Reynolds number of the sloshing liquid.
 For the air, however, the work of Carrica *et al.* `[1]  <https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.1279>`_ does not give any physical properties.
-We thus fix the air to be significantly less dense, but we keep the viscosity of the air at a certain reasonable viscosity to ensure numerical stability.
+We thus fix the air to be significantly less dense than the liquid, but we keep its viscosity at a certain reasonable viscosity to ensure numerical stability.

 .. code-block:: text